AliceO2Group/AliceO2/Common/SimConfig/doc/ConfigurableParam.md

 Imagine some algorithms `algorithmA` depends on 2 parameters `p1` and `p2` which you want to be able to configure.

-You would do two steps:
+You would do the following steps:
   1. Declare a parameter class listing the parameters and their default values.
      ```c++
      struct ParamA : ConfigurableParamHelper<ParamA> {